1m5/1m5-java/README.md

 This module wraps the Platform module supporting the ability to manage it with commands in a console.
 This is useful when setting the platform up as a seed node allowing the ability to control and monitor the node via ssh.

-### ManCon

-Configures the platform for only outbound communications for testing IP ranges from a leased IP reporting on the results to the 1M5 network to be used in recommending ManCon settings to end users.

 ### Desktop

 Provides a GUI for end-users to use the 1M5 network to advance general decentralization globally.